Time to read: 9 min

 - Design optimization

-In this article, we will be focusing on building an understanding of the methodology, establishing a framework for analysis that can apply to a variety of problems, and applying this framework to a common statistical tolerance analysis problem that mechanical engineers are likely to face often.
+In this article, we will focus on building an understanding of Monte Carlo methodology, establishing a framework for analysis that applies to a variety of problems, and applying this framework to a common statistical tolerance analysis problem — our goal is to provide you an easy-to-understand introduction to Monte Carlo Simulations.

-However, it is quite easy to see the result of a single dice roll and check against the condition we laid out in our problem statement (do they add up to more than seven?).
+However, it’s easy to see the result of a single dice roll and check against the condition laid out in our problem statement — do they add up to more than seven?

 Analysis Framework Fundamentals

-The exact PDF necessary for your analysis depends on the phenomenon you are trying to represent and may require some other distribution besides Gaussian (ex: power law, Weibull, Bernouilli, Binomial etc…)
+The exact PDF necessary for your analysis depends upon the phenomenon you’re trying to represent and may require some other distribution besides Gaussian (ex: power law, Weibull, Bernouilli, Binomial etc…)

 - Construct PDFs.
 Represent all variables as probability density functions, either discrete or continuous. (ex: multiple normal distributions each with their own independent mean and standard deviation values)